Cheapest cruise lines for Caribbean cruises – 13 lines ranked by price

 Even on these Caribbean journeys, the crowds on the MSC ships are very international, with a great number of Europeans mixed in with Americans and Canadians.
 You won’t see as many families on this cruise, and some who do go sound unlikely to go again.

 Norwegian Cruise Line is famous for pioneering the “freestyle cruising” concept, where passengers can select from a wide range of restaurants and activities and go whenever they like rather than on a rigid schedule.
-This cruise is on the Norwegian Dawn, carrying a maximum of 2,224 passengers, after undergoing a major refurbishment in 2011.
+This cruise is on the Norwegian Epic, carrying a maximum of 4,200 passengers, which counts more than 20 freestyle-dining restaurants on board.
+This massive ship also has extensive children’s programs, branded by Nickelodeon.

 The Freestyle Cruising thing ends up attracting a wide range of passengers, including some who prefer to dress formally on formal nights.
 So you can expect families and older folks along with a lot of romantic couples from all age ranges, primarily from the US and Canada.